brickblock-io/smart-contracts/README.md

         })
     ```

-#### Helpers! :robot:
+#### CLI Helpers for POA :robot:
-Using POA token is a **bit** complicated. :computer: :monkey:
-But fear not, we have a helper:
+To move a POA token through different stages manually, we've built a little CLI helper:

-1. On `truffle` console with fresh contracts deployed.
+1. Open a `truffle` console and deploy the contract ecosystem (see above)
 1. Call the helper with `exec ./migrations/helpers/poa-token.js`
 1. Follow the interactive prompt :shell:

 #### To deploy on a local ganache
 1. Start the [Ganache app](http://truffleframework.com/ganache/) (make sure it's running on `8545`in the settings!) or run `yarn ganache-cli -p 8545`